ACoS, TACoS, and ROAS, Oh My!

 ACoS is an Amazon acronym that stands for “Advertising Cost of Sales.”
 It tells you how much of your PPC revenue is actually being generated by your spend on advertising.

 To calculate Amazon ACoS, it’s a simple formula: Ad spend divided by sales from ads

 For example, if for a given product your sales from PPC ads is $1,000 but you’ve spent $200 on PPC ads for that product, your ACoS is 20%.
 Not bad!

 ROAS is commonly used across the e-commerce industry.
 As of this writing, Amazon introduced ROAS into the Advertising Console about two weeks ago.

 ROAS stands for “Return On Ad Spend” – it divides ads sales by ad spend, basically showing you your ROI on how much you’re shelling out for advertising.

-ACoS and ROAS are essentially the inverse of each other.
+ACoS and ROAS are essentially the inverses of each other.
 So you just need to decide which metric you want to track to gauge your success.